Hotmansifu/WatermarkForPictures/README.md

 You can adjust the transparency of the watermark by changing the value of the watermark_pixel[i, j] method, the script sets the transparency to be 50%, you can adjust the value as per your needs.

-Once you've made the necessary changes, save the watermarkforpictures.py file.
+Once you've made the necessary changes, save the main.py file.

 Open a command prompt or terminal window and navigate to the directory where the script is located.

-Run the script by typing python watermarkforpictures.py and press enter.
+Run the script by typing python main.py and press enter.

 The script will add the watermark to the image and save the output as "output.png" in the same directory where the script is located.

 You can change the output image name by changing the value of the output.save() method.
 ................
+Keep in mind  in "watermarked.paste(watermark, (int(image_width*w),int(image.height*h)), watermark)" w and h values should be chosen individually depending on the size of a template